 The business of the Federation shall be conducted in accordance with the Constitution and the Bylaws of the Federation.
 The Bylaws shall be adopted on the recommendation of the Bureau by the General Assembly.
 In the event of any conflict between the Bylaws and the Constitution, the Constitution shall prevail.

 The Bylaws shall contain integrated Rules of Procedure governing the proceedings of the organs of the Federation (General Assembly, the Bureau, and Committees) in accordance with Article 6.4. of this Constitution

 14.3 Amendment to Bylaws

 The Bylaws may be amended in accordance with Article 6.4. of this Constitution.

 Article 15 - Approval by General Assembly

-- a.
-Amendments to this Constitution shall be with the approval of two thirds of the members.
+a.
+Amendments to this Constitution shall be adopted with the approval of two thirds of all voting Members.
 All amendments shall, unless otherwise provided therein, take effect immediately upon such approval.